ripanmukherjee/Robotic-Greeter/Development/Database_Code/Database_Python_Packages_README.rst

 |
 |

 Install Psycopg2:
 ------------------
-Note : To install Psycopg2, please go to the Psycopg2_Installation_ folder.
-Also, you can get Psycopg2_Installation_Document.doc for more information.
+Note : To install Psycopg2, please go to the Postgresql_pgAdmin_Installation_ folder.
+Also, you can check Postgresql_pgAdmin_Installation.doc for more information.

-.. _Psycopg2_Installation:
+.. _Postgresql_pgAdmin_Installation:

 Installation done!

-Please visit the PyPi_ (Python Package Index) site for more details.
+Please visit the PyPi_ (Python Package Index) site for more python packages details.

 .. _PyPi: https://pypi.org/